microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 	${compiler} -include src/$*-Hardware.h $(CFLAGS) -c $< -o $@
 ```

-- yep, doesn't work.
 - every hardware def has a *multiple definition* error:

 ```bash
 multiple definition of `Spi_SPDR'
 ```

+# [ ] inline all lib functions
-- [ ] OK, tomorrow, every function definition goes in the header, and the
+- Every function definition goes in the header
-  Hardware libs are only included with the application
+- -Hardware.h headers are only included with the application
+- branch `clean/inline-all-lib-funcs`
+- plan is to merge this back with `clean-master` later

+# [ ] what can I do to use the GPIO registers in lib Queue

 ## 2019-12-13
 - right now, avr-gcc build is 202 bytes